HyperSoop/docs/1-deploying-a-server/1-picking-your-tools/fabric-guide.md

 - [VMP](https://modrinth.com/mod/vmp-fabric) - applies experimental networking and ticking optimizations to help servers on high player counts.
 - [FastLoad](https://modrinth.com/mod/fastload) - lets the server load less chunks on startup, improving startup times.
 - [Memory Leak Fix](https://modrinth.com/mod/memoryleakfix) - fixes memory leaks and applies misc optimizations to the game.

+> [!TIP]
+> Go to your server.properties and change sync-chunk-writes to false.
+This option is forcibly set to false on Paper and its forks, but on Fabric (and other server distributions) you need to switch this to false manually.
+This allows the server to save chunks off the main thread, lessening the load on the main tick loop.

 ---